-It’s rather paradoxical that a Love Addict obsessively pursues romance with individuals (a Love Avoidant) who regularly use defensive strategies to avoid what love addicts want most— intimate contact.
+It’s rather paradoxical that a Love Addict and people with an anxious attachment style can often obsessively pursue romantic love with individuals (a Love Avoidant) who regularly use defensive strategies to avoid what love addicts want most— intimate contact.

-There is good reason why a Love Addict finds it is so difficult to intimately connect and feel close to their partner … Since, for a Love Avoidant, one of their chief objectives in romantic relationships is to evade intimacy - at all costs!
+There is a good reason why a Love Addict finds it is so difficult to intimately connect and feel close to their partner - Since, for a Love Avoidant, one of their chief objectives in romantic relationships is to evade intimacy - at all costs!

 Love Avoidance is an “intimacy disorder.
 When people have an intimacy disorder, it means they all share a profound fear of intimacy (e.g., closeness, “being known,” vulnerability, sharing thoughts/feelings) * along with an underlying fear of abandonment.